SequAna-Ukon/VTK_CF/README.md

 The DESeq2 documentation is fantastic and I would suggest you open it up now and follow along.
 To create the first figure from the paper we'll be using some of the standard approaches in this document.
 OR WILL WE!

 > **Exercise**: Have a think about how we create a heat map like the one they're produced in the paper.
 Have a look at the methods of the paper.
 Critically appraise them.
 Do you think they are sufficient to be able to reporduce the findings?

+Day 3
+## part 6: Nextflow!
+Let's be honest, running fastp once on each of the samples is super annoying.
+I guess we could generate a bash script to do it for us, but that would be pretty complicated and it would likely run in parallel, and we'd still have to manually take care of the directory structures for the results, and keep track of which versions of the software we used etc. etc. etc. And this was just for one bioinformatic tool!
+A typical pipeline may have upwards of 10 tools used in sequence, with the outputs combined in certain ways.

+What if I told you there was a better way?!

+There is!
+It's called [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html).

+> **Exercise**: With Ben's help, write a Nextflow script that will do what we've just done.
+What do you think?
+If you were to continue with bioinformatics, would you invest the time to learn Nextflow.
+What are some of the other benefits of working with Nextflow?